 The therapeutic relationship is paramount to an effective counselling process, so screen carefully before you commit, ask questions and trust your gut.
 Here are three questions to know the answer to before you agree to pay any practitioner:

-- Do you have experience with my issues? (describe the key aspects you want help with, e.g. couples counselling, past trauma, domestic violence)
+- Do you have experience with my specific situation? (describe the key aspects you want help with, e.g. couples counselling, past trauma, domestic violence)

-Qualifications ensure a minimum standard of training in counselling; professional association registration ensures a commitment to a code of ethics, ongoing training and clinical supervision; experience gives you confidence that there is some understanding of what you are bringing to counselling.
+Qualifications ensure a minimum standard of training in counselling; professional registration ensures a commitment to a code of ethics, ongoing training and clinical supervision; experience gives you confidence that there is some understanding of what you are bringing to counselling.
 Practitioners should also be up-front about their fees.

 Kylie has dedicated many years to becoming a skilled practitioner, with a bachelor and masters degree specialising in counselling and post-graduate studies in men’s behaviour change.
 Kylie is a Level 4 member of the Australian Counselling Association (ACA), and has experience with a broad range of challenges, including trauma, domestic violence, sexual abuse, relationship conflict, anxiety and more.
 Kylie is LGBTIQ+ allied.